 Q. Has the Veterans Administration announced new rules about qualifying for an Aid & Attendance Pension to help Vets with long term care expenses?
 I recall that they were in the planning.

-2) Transfer Penalties: Under the old rules, a Vet could transfer away assets to adult children, or purchase an irrevocable immediate annuity, and immediately bring down his Net Worth to qualifying levels.
+2) Transfer Penalties Now Imposed: Under the old rules, a Vet could transfer away assets to adult children, or purchase an irrevocable immediate annuity, and immediately bring down his Net Worth to qualifying levels.
 There was no transfer penalty.
 This planning option has now been gutted.
 Now, any excess Net Worth transferred away within three years of application will trigger a penalty period of as much as five years, depending upon the value of the transferred assets, during which time the Vet or Surviving Spouse will be ineligible for Pension.
 The penalty period will only start running in the month of the last such transfer, heavily penalizing serial transfers.
-The penalty divisor will be the Maximum Pension Rate for a Married Vet, currently $2,169 /month (in 2018).
+The penalty divisor will be the Maximum Pension Rate for a Married Vet, currently $2,230 /month (in 2019).
 The transfer penalty provisions are a major development and will all but eliminate crisis planning.

 3) Purchase of Annuities Now Eliminated: Once the new rules become effective, a Vet will no longer be able to purchase an irrevocable annuity to convert excess net worth into a stream of income.
 Such a purchase will be considered a transfer of assets and will trigger a transfer penalty.